 Software Engineer (2 positions) – responsible for coding and programming for the project.
 All coding and programming tasks will be reviewed by the Lead Software Engineer prior to implementation.
 Responsibilities also include assisting with risk identification, determining impacts of change requests, and status reporting.
 The Software Engineer will be managed by the Project Manager and feedback will be provided to the functional manager for performance evaluations by the Project Manager and Lead Software Engineer.

+Need a Test Strategy

 COST BASELINE